isomerpages/ogp-pioneerpri/_signature-programmes/Learning for Life Programme.md

 description: ""
 ---
 # Learning for Life Programme
-Pioneer Primary’s Learning for Life Programme (LLP), “Graciousness and Fitness Through Dance” aims to expose students to various dance genres.
-The rigorous training enables students to develop their confidence and perseverance, learn to work cooperatively with each other and show respect for different ideas/opinions.
+<p align="Justify">Pioneer Primary’s Learning for Life Programme (LLP), “Graciousness and Fitness Through Dance” aims to expose students to various dance genres.
+The rigorous training enables students to develop their confidence and perseverance, learn to work cooperatively with each other and show respect for different ideas/opinions. </p>

-Our LLP is a 6-year programme, with progressive levels of difficulty.
-It caters to students’ interest and provides opportunities for those who show talent in dance to develop their skills further.
+<p align="Justify">Our LLP is a 6-year programme, with progressive levels of difficulty.
+It caters to students’ interest and provides opportunities for those who show talent in dance to develop their skills further. </p>

 #### Learning Outcomes
 At the end of the 6-year programme, students will be able to